Samnite Wars: From the Caudine Forks to 316 BC

 In 320 BC the consul Quintus Publilius Philo and Lucius Papirius Cursor marched to Apulia.
 This move threw the Samnites off.
 Publilius headed for Luceria, where the Roman hostages were held.
 He routed a Samnite contingent.
 However, the Samnites regrouped and besieged the Romans outside Luceria.
 The army of Papirius advanced along the coast as far as Arpi.
 The people of that area were well disposed towards the Romans because they were fed up with years of Samnite raids.
-They supplied the besieged Romans with corn.
+They supplied the besieged Romans with grain.
 This forced the Samnites to engage Papirius.
 There was an indecisive battle and Papirius besieged the Samnites who then surrendered and passed under the yoke.
 Luceria was taken and the Roman hostages were freed.

 In 319 BC the consul Quintus Aemilius Barbula seized Ferentium and Quintus Publilius subdued Satricum, which had rebelled and had hosted a Samnite garrison.
 In 318 BC envoys from Samnite cities went to Rome to "seek a renewal of the treaty."
 This was turned down, but a two-year truce was granted.
 The Apulian cities of Teanum and Canusium submitted to Rome and Apulia was now subdued.
 In 317 BC Quintus Aemilius Barbula took Nerulum in Lucania.